deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 If you can't use separate release channels, we recommend setting update windows so that they don't overlap.

 {% alert level="warning" %}
-Even in very busy and critical clusters, it's not a good idea to disable the release channel.
+Even in very busy and critical clusters, it's recommended that you don't disable the release channel.
 The best strategy is to configure scheduled updates.
 If you are using a Deckhouse release in your cluster that hasn't been updated in over six months, it may contain bugs that have long been eliminated in new versions.